AWS EC2 Setup

 Docker is a tool that lets you run software inside a self-contained environment called a container.
 Think of it like a shipping container for code - everything the application needs (the runtime, dependencies, configuration) is packaged up inside, completely isolated from the rest of your server.
 It doesn't matter what else is installed, what version of Node.js you have, or what OS you're running - the container brings everything it needs.
 This is why Docker has become the standard way to deploy server software: it works the same way everywhere, every time.

 For this tutorial, we're not using Docker.
-We're doing a direct npm install of OpenClaw — simpler, fewer moving parts, and much easier to troubleshoot on a t3.small.
+We're using the official OpenClaw installer script - simpler, fewer moving parts, and much easier to troubleshoot on a t3.small.
 Docker adds memory overhead and complexity that just isn't worth it for a single-purpose test server like this one.

 Why Docker matters for larger deployments.
 Once you're running OpenClaw seriously - on a beefier server, with multiple services, or in a team environment - Docker becomes very compelling.
 It makes updates, rollbacks, and environment consistency trivial.
 OpenClaw ships with its own docker-compose.yml and docker-setup.sh for exactly this use case.
 For now though, the direct install is the right call: less overhead, same result.